Synthesis of Computable Regular Functions of Infinite Words: Deciding Continuity and Uniform Continuity

-Showing that the patterns of Figure~\ref{fig:patterns} induce non-continuity and non-uniform continuity, respectively is quite simple.
-Indeed, the first pattern is a witness that $\tuple{uv^nwz}_{n\in \Nn}$ is a bad sequence at a point $uv^\omega$ of its domain, for $z$ a word with a final run from $r_2$, which entails non-continuity by Remark~\ref{rem:contt}.
-Similarly, the pattern of $\phi_{\text{u-cont}}$ witnesses that the pair $\tuple {\tuple{uv^nwz}_{n\in \Nn},\tuple{uv^nw'z'}_{n\in \Nn}}$ is synchronised and bad (with $z,z'$ words that have a final run from $r_1,r_2$, respectively), which entails non-uniform continuity by Coro.~\ref{coro:pairs}.
+Showing that the patterns of Figure~\ref{fig:pattern-1} and Figure~\ref{fig:pattern-2} induce non-continuity and non-uniform continuity, respectively, is quite simple.
+Indeed, the first pattern $\phi_{\text{cont}}$ is a witness that $\tuple{uv^nwz}_{n\in \Nn}$ is a bad sequence at a point $uv^\omega$ of its domain, for $z$ a word with a final run from $r_2$, which entails non-continuity by Proposition~\ref{prop:bad-pairs} (if a sequence $s$ is bad then $(s,s)$ is bad).
+Similarly, the pattern $\phi_{\text{u-cont}}$ witnesses that the pair $\tuple {\tuple{uv^nwz}_{n\in \Nn},\tuple{uv^nw'z'}_{n\in \Nn}}$ is synchronised and bad (with $z,z'$ words that have a final run from $r_1,r_2$, respectively), which entails non-uniform continuity.

-In order to show the other direction, we make use of the characterization of Coro.~\ref{coro:pairs}.
-From a synchronized bad pair, we are able to find a pair of runs with a synchronized loop, such that iterating the loop does not affect the existing mismatch between the outputs of the two runs, which is in essence what the pattern formulas of Figure~\ref{fig:patterns} state.
-The full proof is available in Appendix~\ref{app:lem:pattern-rat}. \end{proof}
+For the other direction, we again use Lemma~\ref{lem:pairs}.
+From a synchronised bad pair, we can find a pair of runs with a synchronised loop, such that iterating the loop does not affect the existing mismatch between the outputs of the two runs, which is in essence what the pattern formulas of Figure~\ref{fig:pattern-1} and Figure~\ref{fig:pattern-2} state.
+Let us consider the continuous case formally.
+The uniformly continuous case is similar.
+Let $f$ be a function realised by a trim transducer $T$.